seejohnrun/seejohnrun.github.io/_posts/2012-03-07-fun-with-javascript.markdown

 };
 {% endhighlight %}

-Then we ll create a <code>NotPerson</code>, who is definitely not a person, but is a special function:
+Then we'll create a <code>NotPerson</code>, who is definitely not a person, but is a special function:

 {% highlight js %}
 var NotPerson = function () {